 Asian Peacebuilders Scholarship (APS)

 IMPORTANT: The following information is regarding the application process specifically for the Asian Peacebuilders Scholarship (APS) dual degree programme.
-Only applicants from Asian countries are considered for this programme
+Only applicants from Japan, Myanmar, Thailand, Vietnam, Laos, Cambodia, Indonesia, Sri Lanka and The Philippines will be considered for this programme.

 INSTRUCTIONS FOR PREPARING AN APPLICATION